 Good naps are hard to come by, so if you find something that lulls you to sleep in just the right way, you should hang on to it.
-But what if your favorite method of falling asleep clashes with your sleeping arrangements?
-What if you share your room or your bed with a light sleeper, but you need some kind of noise to doze off?
-Well, in that case, you’d best get used to sleeping with headphones on — and I’m about to show you how.
+But what if you share your room or your bed with a light sleeper and you need some kind of noise to doze off?
+Can you get used to sleeping with headphones on?
+Well, I’m about to show you how.

 Most people who have never tried to fall asleep with headphones on have two major concerns.
 Namely, they worry about perishing in their sleep due to electrocution or choking.
 So let’s dispel some of the myths that keep so many folks from catching z’s in style.

 Before I tell you how to wear headphones in bed without developing a crick in your neck, let’s see the most worrying potential dangers of sleeping with headphones on.